Mixed Remixed Festival

 A Film, Book & Media Festival Celebrating the Mixed Experience

-I am excited to announce my new festival project, the Mixed Remixed Festival, that promises to be the premiere event celebrating stories of the Mixed experience through films and books.
-Join us at the Japanese American National Museum in downtown Los Angeles June 14, 2014.
-Learn more about Mixed Remixed Festival below or visit our website www.mixedremixed.org.
+My new festival project, the Mixed Remixed Festival, is the nation's premiere event celebrating stories of the Mixed racial and cultural experience through films, books, visual arts and performance.
+Join us at the Japanese American National Museum in downtown Los Angeles June 13, 2015 for the 2nd Annual Mixed Remixed Festival.
+Learn more about Mixed Remixed Festival below or visit the website www.mixedremixed.org.

 In 2008, I became a founder of the Mixed Roots Film & Literary Festival, an annual free public event, to celebrate storytelling of the Mixed racial and cultural experience including transracial/transcultural adoption and interracial/intercultural relationships.
 The last Mixed Roots Film & Literary Festival was held in 2012 at the Japanese American National Museum in downtown LA.